RockLib/RockLib.Messaging/docs/ForwardingReceiver.md

 ---

-An equivalent forwarding receiver can be defined in config:
+An equivalent forwarding receiver defined in config:

 ```json
 {